 The casino floor has some theming to evoke things like the old school Times Square marquees and neon lights.
 Unfortunately the modern Times Square is mostly giant TV screens and video, but I remember the more quaint era and this generates fond memories.

 The Hotel Rooms

-Most of the rooms have seen better days, and are definitely due for refurbishment.
-The yellow lighting feels very dated, and nearly every room I’ve had there has had some round of small problems that just show the wear and tear of a hotel that’s due for renewal.
+One of my biggest complaints about the property was the dated rooms.
+Nearly every room I’ve had there has had some round of small problems that just show the wear and tear of a hotel that’s due for renewal.